danielcbit/apcctrl/doc/manual/manual.rst

 - Unifix [3]_ [4]_
 - QNX [4]_

 ..
-[1] Platforms on which apcupsd is regularly developed and tested
+[1] Platforms on which apcctrl is regularly developed and tested
 ..
-[2] Platforms for which apcupsd team distributes binary packages
+[2] Platforms for which apcctrl team distributes binary packages
 ..
-[3] Port included in apcupsd source tree but may be out of date,
+[3] Port included in apcctrl source tree but may be out of date,
        unmaintained, or broken.
 ..
 [4] USB not supported

 Supported UPSes and Cables
 --------------------------

-apcupsd supports nearly every APC brand UPS model in existence and enough different cable types to connect to all of them.
+apcctrl supports nearly every APC brand UPS model in existence and enough different cable types to connect to all of them.

-The ``UPSTYPE <keyword>`` field is the value you will put in your /etc/apcctrl/apcctrl.conf file to tell apcupsd what type of UPS you have.
+The ``UPSTYPE <keyword>`` field is the value you will put in your /etc/apcctrl/apcctrl.conf file to tell apcctrl what type of UPS you have.
 We'll describe the possible values here, because they're a good way to explain your UPS's single most important interface
 property: the kind of protocol it uses to talk with its